thassiov/thassiov/README.md

 This is an exercise on developing a service for creating accounts (the thing with `id`, `email`, `phone`, `roles`) and identities (`name`, `age`, `gender`) that you could use to integrate with another service.
 For instance, an ecommerce website.

 There's nothing new or inovative about this service in terms of features.
-What I intend to with it is run it as a standalone service in a container and responds to http requests, but also has the option to be imported as a lib in a codebase.
+Its purpose is to run as a standalone service in a container that responds to http requests, but also having the option to be imported as a lib in a codebase.

 It will have versions in Nodejs and Go.